yash-sharma1/yash-sharma1/README.md

 **About Me** :octocat:

-- 🔭 I’m currently working as Community MAnager at Zubi.io
+- 🔭 I’m currently working as Community Manager at Zubi.io
 - 🌱 I’m currently learning MEAN Stack and Advanced Blockchain concepts
 - 💬 Ask me about Community, Technologies any other tech related stuff.
 - 📫 How to reach me: [Twitter - @YashSharma___](https://twitter.com/YashSharma___) , [Linkedin - Yash Sharma](https://linkedin.com/in/sharma-yash) ,